 - “Tough, tenacious [and] recommended” in the ITC; is an “experienced first-chair litigator” with “an excellent track record in life science cases.” – The Legal 500 US

 Recognized three times in four years with Innovative Lawyers Awards for work for C.R.
-Bard and Cross Match Technologies (2012), and in building Latham’s IP group (2013) – Financial Times
+Bard (2010), Cross Match Technologies (2012), and in building Latham’s IP group (2013) – Financial Times

 - Mr. Grant is “hailed as a ferocious litigator” who is “cut from the finest cloth.”
 He is an “outstanding leader” who’s trial skills are widely admired.
 “His presentation is pristine and he has a background that sits well with the courtroom – IAM Patent 1000

 - “Top Washington IP Lawyer” – Washington Business Journal

 He served as lead counsel in a significant victory for client C.R.
 Bard.
 In late 2007, after a six-week trial in the US District Court of Arizona, the jury found that W.L.
 Gore & Associates willfully infringed Bard’s patent, upheld the patent’s validity and awarded US$185 million in past damages.
 In 2009, the trial court enhanced the damages award and awarded attorney fees and prejudgment interest.
 In 2010, the court awarded supplemental damages and initial compulsory license fees.
 The total award was more than US$1.1 billion and the win was featured in a cover article in the November 2009 issue of The American Lawyer.